Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-When the changed data is about to save the mtxt_BeforeUpdate() Event fires, and at this point, the system asks to reconfirm updating the new changes.
-If the response is negative then the changes are reversed and the original value is restored.
+When the changed data is about to be saved, the mtxt_BeforeUpdate() Event fires, and at this point, the system prompts to reconfirm the changes.
+If the response is negative, then the changes are reversed and the original value is restored.

 The Dirty() and BeforeUpdate() Event Subroutines protect the data of all the Fields/TextBoxes in the Form's Detail Section.

-5. Create another Class Module with the Name Data_CboBox for the ComboBox Controls on the Form.
-Copy the following VBA Code Paste it into the Data_CboBox Class Module and save the Module.
+5. Create another Class Module Named Data_CboBox for the ComboBox Controls on the Form.
+Copy the following VBA Code, paste it into the Data_CboBox Class Module, and save the Module.

 The Data_CboBox ComboBox Class Module Code.